WebAssembly/tool-conventions/EHScheme.md

 exception handling.

 This spec is tentative and may change in future.
-The prototype implementation work is in progress, and is currently only targeting C+.
+The prototype implementation work is in progress, and is currently only targeting C++.

 ## Background